IkhwanFikri1997/FinProj/README.md

   <li>Function SaveDocument</li></ul>
   <font face="calibri" size="2" color="black"><p>In Function NewDocument, you can make and type your own word documents and can save it with any names
 and formats do you want.
 In Function OpenDocument, you can open your documents and display it or edit it.
-In Function SaveDocument, you can rename your file, and save your file after editing.</p>
+In Function SaveDocument, you can rename your file, and save your file after editing.<br></p>
+<p>If you want to know more about the process of this function then you can open "Logic Plan.Txt"</p>